aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-wordart/_index.md

 {{% alert color="primary" %}}

 Use WordArt to add special text effects to spreadsheets.
-For example, stretch a title across the top of the file, decorate text, and make text fit a preset shape, or apply text to an Excel sheet as a background watermark.
-The WordArt becomes an object that you can move or position in spreadsheets to add decoration.
+For example, stretch a title across the top of the file, decorate text, make text fit a preset shape, or apply text to an Excel sheet as a background watermark.
+WordArt becomes an object that you can move or position in spreadsheets to add decoration.

 {{% /alert %}}